infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 At one point in time, we agreed on naming standards for all component attributes.
 That way we made sure that you wouldn't get any collisions when using multiple components.
 So we said it is ok to spread all attributes to the component and let the component handle what it needs.
 Well, that approach is ok but it can bite you in the a.. at the point that you least expect.

-That is why we created [props helper](helpers-javascript) that determins what attributes are passed to what component depending on the dependency tree.
+That is why we created [props helper](helpers-javascript) that determines what attributes are passed to what component depending on the dependency tree.

 **Let's set a layout for this example:**
 * components